ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Maximum retention period is the maximum duration of time an object can be retained in the COS bucket.

 Default retention period is the duration of time set if an object is stored in the COS bucket without specifying a custom retention period.
-This value needs to be between the minimum and maximum retention periods i.e. minimum retention period <= default retention period <= maximum retention period
+This value needs to be between the minimum and maximum retention periods.
+For example, minimum retention period <= default retention period <= maximum retention period

 Note: a maximum retention period of 1000 years can be specified for the objects.

 ### Legal Hold